skydread1/portfolio/src/loicb/server/content/blog/cd-sl-p-method.md

 ### Public Facing vs Private Facing

-We often see these terns in devops to highlight what should remain internal (”hidden” from the outside) and what should be external (public).
+We often see these terms in DevOps to highlight what should remain internal (“hidden” from the outside) and what should be external (public).

-A simple solution could be to give your proton address (or custom domain address used in Proton) to the website you want to register to.
+A simple solution could be to give your proton address (or custom domain address used in Proton) to the website you want to register with.
 For instance, if Gandalf wants to register to `fireworks.xyz`, he could use `shopping@gandalf.me` as login.
 If he goes to `pipe-weed.express`, he can also use `shopping@gandalf.me` because it is related to the same activity and he wants to have them both under the same folder in his ProtonMail.

 To talk to his friend Galadriel, Gandalf will use `hi@gandalf.me`.

 This works fine.
-It resembles what many people do with their Gmail addresses: they might split their emails into a few categories, one for personal life, on for professional life and maybe one trash email for not-so-trusted sources or social media.
+It resembles what many people do with their Gmail addresses: they split their emails into categories, one for personal life, one for professional life, and maybe one trash email for not-so-trusted sources or social media.

-The inconvenience of this setup is that all your proton addresses are public facing.
+The downside of this setup is that all your Proton addresses are public-facing.
 We can trust Galadriel to not leak Gandalf email `hi@gandalf.me` but can we trust `fireworks.xyz`, what about `pipe-weed.express`?
 And if one of the 2 websites leak `shopping@gandalf.me`, how can we know who did it?
 Also, if the leak spreads, my `shopping@gandalf.me` address might become almost unusable unless I add a lot of filtering at the ProtonMail level to prevent all the spams.

-The solution for that problem is to use an Alias service such as SimpleLogin.
+The solution to this problem is to use an alias service, such as SimpleLogin.

 ## 👁️ SimpleLogin

 ### Rational

-The solution to the problem above is to use SL as a proxy that forwards emails to the proton addresses thus hiding them form the outside.
+The solution to the problem above is to use SL as a proxy that forwards emails to the Proton addresses, thus hiding them from the outside.

-SimpleLogin offers you to choose from its domains such as `@simplelogin.co` or `@mailaliases.com` .
-The limitation to use SL domains instead of using your own are the exact same as the one highlighted for Proton.
-On top of that, sometimes, SL domains are blacklisted by some websites.
+SimpleLogin allows you to choose from its domains such as `@simplelogin.co` or `@mailaliases.com` .
+The limitations of using SL domains instead of your own are the same as those highlighted for Proton.
+On top of that, SL domains are sometimes blacklisted by some websites.

-SL allows you to use your custom domain to create aliases that you will give to all the websites you register to.
+SL allows you to use your custom domain to create aliases that you will give to all the websites you register with.
 I recommend using something a bit random such as `poTaToes.me` Websites do not care about how your domain looks as long as you can access it.

-Without SL Premium, you cannot send email from the alias; you can only reply to an email you received.
+Without SL Premium, you cannot send emails from the alias; you can only reply to an email you received.
 With SL Premium, you can send an email from an alias but the mailbox features of SL are very limited.

-Of course, it is not possible to use the same custom domain in ProtonMail and SL because it makes no sense and also it is not technically possible anyway.
+Of course, it’s not possible to use the same custom domain in ProtonMail and SL because it doesn’t make sense, and it’s also not technically possible.

 Finally, upon alias creation, you chose to which mailbox you want to forward emails to.
 You can change that anytime!